mike-coding/CS4980-GutMetagenome-ML-Project/README.md

 # CS4980-GutMetagenome-ML-Project
-Training & evaluating classification models on human gut metagenomic signature data
+This project investigates methods for training & evaluating classification models on human gut metagenomic signature data.

 ## Testing This Project